 Yasukini Shrine is a Shinto Shrine in Chiyoda ward in Tokyo.
 It was established in 1869 in accordance with an order and will of the Emperor Meij.
 He strongly hoped to build the shrine in order to console the spirits of those who lost their lives in several wars during and after the Meiji era.
 The name Yasukuni refers to a peaceful country, and it is served as a commemorative place to tell the achievement of lost people down to the next generations.
 Some might have an impression on the shrine strongly related to the religious or political aspect, but it is widely visited by ordinary tourists as well.
 It gives you an opportunity to appreciate the current peaceful world, and realize the tragedy that war can bring to our society.

 6am – 6pm (from Mar. – Oct.)

 9. Akasaka Palace

-Akasaka palace was built in 1909 as a residence for the Crown prince.
-It is currently used as the official state guest house to welcome and accommodate world-class guests and leaders while they stay in Japan.
-It was designated as National Treasure of Japan in 2009.
+Akasaka palace or Geihinkan (also known as “the State Guest House”) plays a significant role as the official facility to welcome dignitaries from all over the world.
+It was originally built as a crown prince’s residence, but later started to be used as a palace for diplomatic activities.
+Visitors can explore the historical buildings featuring the impressive architectural style called Neo-baroque style.
 The stunning design of the main building resembles the Buckingham Palace, and you can participate in a special tour taking you to the inside of the building, where a number of valuable exhibits are placed.

 Check current opening hours & admissions before you go as they frequently differ.